zenkavi/DescribedVsLearned_fmri/preproc/00_aws/aws_notes.md

 --> Create template instance using Amazon Linux 2 AMI --> Install software (heudiconv, bidsvalidator, defacing stuff, mriqc, fmriprep, study script repo - DescribedVsLearned_fmri) --> Give access to S3 bucket through IAM role? **This won't be enough to run anything on S3 content.
-They would have to downloaded to the instance to actually do anything with them**
+Content would have to be downloaded to the instance to actually do anything with them**
 --> Save current state of instance as AMI
 --> Keep this AMI as fmri-preproc
 --> Data management: